MeteoSwiss/opendata/docs/e-forecast-data/e1-short-term-forecast-data.md

 ## Data usage

-Examples of INCA data reading and visualisation can be found here: [INCA-examples](https://inca-examples.readthedocs.io/en/latest/) and [jupyter notebooks](https://github.com/MeteoSwiss/inca-examples).
+Examples of INCA data reading and visualisation can be found here: [jupyter notebooks](https://github.com/MeteoSwiss/inca-examples).